thomd/notebook/README.md

 ## Setup

+1. Create a git repository for notebook pages like for example [notebook-example-pages](https://github.com/thomd/notebook-rexample-pages).

-1. Accessing the private git repository on Github containing the [notebook-pages](https://github.com/thomd/notebook-pages), upload a public key to [SSH keys](https://github.com/settings/keys) on Github (do not enter a passphrase for the key):
+1. If the pages repository is a private git repository on Github, then upload a public key to [SSH keys](https://github.com/settings/keys) on Github (do not enter a passphrase for the key):

         cd ~/.ssh
         ssh-keygen -f notebook